 #4.
 You can live well AND within your means.
 You can enjoy everything that Indianapolis has to offer and still live affordably.
 The cost of living is lower than the national average for housing, groceries, utilities, and healthcare.
 Speaking of healthcare, Indiana University Health has been ranked by U.S. News & World Report among the “Best Hospitals in America” for 14 years in a row.

 #5.
-Hoosier daddy?
+You too can be a Hoosier.
 Indiana is nicknamed “The Hoosier State”.
 The name applies to anyone born here, as well as the Indiana University teams.
 If you choose to live in Indiana, you will not be an Indianan, but a Hoosier, after a law was passed in 2017.
 Be prepared to cheer on your teams—collegiate and pro.
 In addition to the Hoosiers, you have the local Butler University Bulldogs and the Jaguars of Indiana University-Purdue University Indianapolis (IUPUI).